BeyondATC/BeyondATC_Wiki/docs/onboarding/features.md

 - Full Simbrief Integration
 - ILS Approaches, Visual Approaches based on weather, Vectors and more
 - Ever-expanding list of custom user data for Airport Specific SOPs
+- VR Interface (MSFS toolbar usable in VR)

 List of features that are NOT available but are planned:

-- Traffic Injection and Control
+- Traffic Injection and Control (available for supporters only as an experimental feature)
 - VFR Flights
 - Emergency Procedures
 - Oceanic Procedures
-- VR Interface (BATC can still be used without this in VR)